twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/protection-with-blessings/mangala-blessings-32-3-purification-of-the-path-of-the-way%zh.rst

 | (10) Knowledge of conformity—anuloma-ñāṇa (saccānulomikañāṇa, anuloma-ñāṇa)
 |

 After the first and second insight knowledge of comprehension and rise and fall (overcoming the insight corruptions), the yogi arrives at the right path.
 It now matures and develops with increased strength and clarity.
-The mature knowledge of rising and fall to the knowledge of equanimity (i.e., the eight knowledges) are referred to as purification of the way.
+The mature knowledge of rise and fall to the knowledge of equanimity (i.e., the eight knowledges) are referred to as purification of the way.

 This is walking in the right way to Nibbāna.
 From here to the end, the yogi will see Nibbāna, which is a purification of knowledge and vision.
 Between them is a bridge called knowledge of conformity (10th).
 Between sixth and 7th, purification is a bridge.
 Why is there a bridge between them?
 This side and that side are not the same.
 All the insight knowledge is with conditioned objects (saṅkhāra).